Application Opens: September 20th, 2021

-To advance cutting edge research that can achieve the promise of good policy, the UC Davis Institute of Transportation Studies and Energy (ITS) and the Energy and Efficiency Institute (EEI), the Center for Regional Changes, in collaboration with the members of the Transportation Equity and Environmental Justice Advisory Group (TEEJAG), are launching the Environmental Justice Fellowship program (EJF).
+To immerse community expertise into academic research and public policy, the UC Davis Institute of Transportation Studies and Energy (ITS), the Energy and Efficiency Institute (EEI), the Center for Regional Changes, in collaboration with members of the Transportation Equity and the Environmental Justice Advisory Group (TEEJAG), are launching the Environmental Justice Fellowship program (EJF).
 This fellowship program will benefit participating fellows, the communities they serve, and the university researchers they engage with.

-This fellowship program aims to address two challenges: 1) communities have untapped knowledge that is not disseminated widely, or is ignored by government and other entities, due to physical distance, language barriers, cost, and lack of access to information; and 2) the research community has untapped knowledge and expertise but has historically shared an asymmetrical power balance with EJ advocacy groups and community organizations.
+This fellowship program aims to address two challenges: 1) communities have untapped knowledge that is not disseminated widely or is ignored by government and other entities, due to physical distance, language barriers, cost, and lack of access to information; and 2) the research community has untapped knowledge and expertise but has historically shared an asymmetrical power balance with EJ advocacy groups and community organizations.
 The result, all too often, has led to limited sharing of information between researchers and EJ communities, poor public engagement, and missed opportunities to improve public policy.
 This Fellowship will connect university-based research programs and personnel with community expertise and knowledge.

 Topics of Interest